Quantized-Tinyllava: a new multimodal foundation model enables efficient split learning: Train/Test Experiments

-We tested the model's performance with multiple benchmark datasets including VQAV2 \cite{jia2024vqa2visualquestionanswering}, TextVQA \cite{singh2019vqamodelsread}, Pope \cite{li2023evaluatingobjecthallucinationlarge}, MMvet \cite{yu2024mmvetevaluatinglargemultimodal}, and MME \cite{fu2024mmecomprehensiveevaluationbenchmark}.
-They cover a wide range of model functions including visual recognition, OCR and numerical reasoning.
-We further investigated the model's ability in terms of both perceptual processing and cognitive reasoning.
+We test the model's performance with multiple benchmark datasets including VQAV2 \cite{jia2024vqa2visualquestionanswering}, TextVQA \cite{singh2019vqamodelsread}, Pope \cite{li2023evaluatingobjecthallucinationlarge}, MMvet \cite{yu2024mmvetevaluatinglargemultimodal}, and MME \cite{fu2024mmecomprehensiveevaluationbenchmark}.
+They cover a wide range of model functions including visual recognition, Optical Character Recognition and numerical reasoning.
+We further investigate the model's ability in terms of both perceptual processing and cognitive reasoning.
+Since MM-Vet is evaluated via an AI-based evaluator, the scores may vary across runs.
+To mitigate this variability, we evaluate each method on MM-Vet three times and report the average score.